chandima-prabath/User-Account-System/README.md

 print('User {} deleted successfully.'.format(username))
 ```

 ### Changing a user's password

 To change a user's password, call the change_password method with the username and new password as arguments.
-The new password will be hashed using SHA-256 before being stored in the database.
+The new password will be hashed using bcrypt before being stored in the database.

 ```python
 username = 'janedoe'